code-saturne/code_saturne/docs/doxygen/examples/cs_cdo_gwf.md

 The Hydrogeology module of code_saturne is a numerical model for groundwater flow and solute transport in continuous porous media.
-The flow part is based on the Richards equation, derived from the Darcy law and the conservation of mass.
-The transport part is based on the the classical advection-diffusion equation of tracers, slightly modified to account the specificities of groundwater transport.
+The flow part is based on the Richards equation, derived from the Darcy law and the conservation of the mass of water in the soil.
+The transport part is based on the the classical advection-diffusion equation of tracers, slightly modified to take into account the specificities of groundwater transport.

 This module can be used to simulate transfers of water and solutes in several saturated and/or unsaturated porous media.
-The flow part can be steady or unsteady, with isotropic or anisotropic permeabilities and allows for any type of soil water retention model thanks to a user-defined model.
+The flow part can be steady or unsteady, with isotropic or anisotropic soil permeabilities and allows for any type of soil water retention model thanks to a user-defined model.
 Two classical models are predefined: the saturated model and the van Genuchten-Mualen model.
-The transport part considers dispersion, sorption and radioactive decay.
-The partition between soil and water phases can be modeled by a classical Kd approach model.
+The transport part considers dispersion, sorption and radioactive decay in the case of a radioactive tracer.
+The sorption between soil and water phases is modeled by the classical Kd approach model.
 Additionaly solute precipitation/dissolution phenomena can also be taken into account by an instantaneous model.

 Physical concepts and equations are presented in the [theory guide](../../theory.pdf)